taichi-dev/docs.taichi.graphics/README.md

-If you run into `TypeError: Cannot read property 'latest' of undefined` error, try to remove both of `website/node_modules` and `website/yarn.lock` and re-run the install command.
-This has been reported to [this issue](https://github.com/facebook/docusaurus/issues/5106)
+If you run into `TypeError: Cannot read property 'latest' of undefined` error, try to remove both of `website/node_modules` and `website/yarn.lock` and re-run the `install` command.
+This issue has been reported [here](https://github.com/facebook/docusaurus/issues/5106).

 ## Local Development